CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

 #### `move_cost`

 Move cost to move through.
 A value of 0 means it's impassable (e.g. wall).
 You should not use negative values.
 The positive value is multiple of 50 move points, e.g. value 2 means the player uses 2\*50 = 100 move points when moving across the terrain.

+#### `heat_radiation`

+Heat emitted for a terrain.
+A value of 0 means no fire (i.e, same as not having it).
+A value of 1 equals a fire of intensity of 1.

 #### `light_emitted`